om1ji/test-vibecoded-tictactoe-web/README.md

 # Web Mini App

 React + Vite front-end that runs inside a Telegram Mini App.
-The bot builds a WebApp URL pointing here and expects the UI to request promo codes through `window.Telegram.WebApp.sendData`.
+After each win it calls the Promo API directly (configured via `VITE_API_BASE_URL`) and shows the returned promo code inside the UI.

 ## Local development